MEET THE TEAM

-Catalyzes communities for a regenerative world.
-GEN is a growing network of regenerative communities and initiatives that bridge cultures, countries, and continents.
+GEN catalyzes communities for a regenerative world.
+It is a growing network of regenerative communities and initiatives that bridge cultures, countries, and continents.

 GEN builds bridges between policy-makers, governments, NGOs, academics, entrepreneurs, activists, community networks and ecologically-minded individuals across the globe in order to develop strategies for a global transition to resilient communities and cultures.